anishak520/ETL_Analysis_Olympics/README.md

    - Tracked the average age of gold medal winners over the years, illustrating trends in athlete age and the youthfulness or experience needed for gold medal success.

 ## Concluding Remarks
 This project not only demonstrates proficiency in SparkSQL and ETL processing but also provides valuable insights into Olympic history and trends.
 The analysis reflects the potential of large-scale data processing in uncovering patterns across vast datasets.
-This project exemplifies core data analyst competencies, such as data cleaning, querying, and transforming data into actionable insights, making it a strong addition to any portfolio.
+This project exemplifies core data analyst competencies, such as data cleaning, querying, and transforming data into actionable insights.

 Each result is saved in individual CSV files, serving as a comprehensive data resource for further exploration of Olympic Games history.